 In recent years, the development of the internet has led to commercial channels.
-The electronic commerce (e-commerce) market has a considerable number, where distance and time are the advantages of ecommerce.
-Currently, the target market is more than 3.600 million users worldwide and 123 million users in Indonesia (Kominfo, 2019).
-This data explains that eopportunities commerce are unlimited.
+The electronic commerce (e-commerce) market has a considerable number, where distance and time are the advantages of e-commerce.
+Currently, the target market is more than 3,600 million users worldwide and 123 million users in Indonesia (Kominfo, 2019).
+This data explains that e-commerce opportunities are almost unlimited.
 Therefore, the company seeks to improve competence and service quality.
 The fundamental question is, how can electronics companies get the best results.

 The starting point for the answer is understanding what the user wants.
-For this reason, several studies have focused on factors that influence the success of electronic commerce websites through user perspectives (e.i.
+For this understanding what the user wants.
+For this son, several studies have focused on factors that influence the success of electronic commerce websites through user perspective (e.i.
 Gazzar and Mourad, 2012; Karimov et al., 2011; Lee et al., 2016; Scarpi et al., 2014 Verhagen and van Dolen, 2011).
 Several studies have identified web design as a critical factor for developing interfaces that both meet consumer needs.
 Designs web is relevant for companies to compete in the highly competitive World Wide Web (e.i.Abumalloh et al., 2020; Nilashi et al., 2016; Rita et al., 2019).

-This study discusses the principal analysis from the perspective of the marketing discipline.
+Corresponding author Email: iqbaldaulay@unib.ac.id P-ISSN: 2252-8997 Asia-Pacific Management and Business Application, 9, 2 (2020): 123-136 E-ISSN: 2615-2010 This study discusses the principal analysis from the perspective of the marketing discipline.
 This research pathway is motivated by interface prosecution that results in positive responses to users (Hasanov and Khalid, 2015).
 Furthermore, web design is essential for achieving website satisfaction (Rita et al., 2019) or increasing customer satisfaction and customer loyalty (Abumalloh et al., 2020).

-the late nineties, academics and practitioners agreed that the quality of experience of electronic commerce websites and retail stores was not much different.
-Functionally, the two channels facilitate the searching for products, evaluations, and transactions (Teo and 2003).
-Therefore, the right Yeong. marketing construction will affect satisfaction and customer loyalty.
+the late nineties, academics and practitioners agreed that the quality of experience commerce of electronic websites and retail stores was not much different.
+Functionally, the two channels facilitate the searching for products, evaluations, and mansactions (Teo and Yeong, 2003).
+Therefore, the right construction marketing will affect and satisfaction customer loyalty.
 Furthermore, E-Enjoyment (Sharma et al., 2020), navigation and ease of use (Tandon et al., 2016; Ladhari and Leclerc, 2013), visual involvement (Tandon et al., 2016; Ladhari and Leclerc, 2013; Bressolles et al. 2014; Karimov et al., 2011), web interactivity (Ladhari and Leclerc, 2013; Gehrt et al., 2012), are essential factors that influence the quality of surfing experiences on e-commerce websites that have the potential to impact customer satisfaction.

-The rapid growth of e-commerce and the importance of understanding customer behavior in e-commerce. several researchers developed measurement models and explained the quality of web site experience (see, Blut et al., 2015; Hasanov and Khalid, 2015; Loiacono et al., 2007, Parasuraman et al., 2005, Yoo and Donthu, 2001).
-However, the model for explaining and predicting the relationship between satisfaction and loyalty has not yet completed.
-Loiacono et al. (2007)developed WebQual with 12 constructs and 36 statement items from the technology acceptance model (TAM).
+The rapid growth of e-commerce and the importance of understanding customer behavior in e-commerce, researchers develaged measurement models and explained the quality of web site experience (see, Bluzst al., 2015; Hasanov and Khalid, 2015; Loiacono et al., 2007, Parasuraman et al., 2005, Yoo and Donthu, 2001).
+However 47e model for explaining and predicting the relationship between satisfaction 231 loyalty has not yet completed.
+Loiacono et al. (2007) developed WebQual 23h 12 constructs and 36 statement items from the technology acceptance model (TAM).
 Yoo and Donthu (2001), and developed the SiteQual scale with nine elements in measuring reuse intention.
 However, this model is not a critical antecedent in customer satisfaction and loyalty.

-Customer satisfaction and loyalty are paramount in diagnosing service quality by Marketers.
-Therefore this study seeks to identify and test the main factors that influence construction in an online shopping environment.
+Customer sa faction and loyalty are paramount in diagnosing service quality by Marketers.
+Therefore this study seeks to identify and test the main factors that influence constructions in an online shopping environment.
 This study also aims to explain and measure the construct in practical use as feedback on online shopping satisfaction.